babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 ignored.
 Node's `writeFileSync` has no equivalent for the full option set.
 The common `:append` case is covered; the rest is an accepted port limitation.

+## walk-file-tree stats each entry - accepted tradeoff

+The Node `walk-file-tree` lists a directory with `readdirSync` (via `list-dir`), then stats each child: `directory?` to decide recursion, and `visit-child` calls `exists?` for non-directory entries.
+That is two-plus `statSync` calls per entry, versus the JVM walker which carries `BasicFileAttributes` from the directory read.

+`readdirSync(dir, {withFileTypes: true})` returns `Dirent` objects with `isDirectory`/`isSymbolicLink`, which would remove most child stats and speed up `glob`/`copy-tree`/`delete-tree` on large trees.
+It is deliberately not done:

+- it would bypass the `list-dir` reuse the walk currently builds on, reintroducing raw `readdir` interop into the walker.
+- `Dirent` type flags follow or not-follow links by how the entry was read, so the `:follow-links` and symlink-cycle handling would need careful rework to stay correct.

+The correctness is right and the walk is synchronous scripting code, so the extra stats are accepted.
+Revisit only if a real workload shows walk time is a problem.

 ## Consequences

 - These items are settled.
 New reviews should consult this ADR before flagging